xsiro/RESEARCH/README.md

 ## How to get GitHub authentication token

 - Token is like a password, so manage them like that.
 The difference is that it is used for scripts or commands, and in addition you can revoke them and generate lots of them.
-So, to generate one of them you need to go Here or manually going to your GitHub, and go to Settings (the general settings, not the repository ones).
+So, to generate one of them you need to go to this [Link](https://ci.appveyor.com/tools/encrypt) or manually going to your GitHub, and go to Settings (the general settings, not the repository ones).
 There is a section Developer Settings with a subsection Personal Access Tokens.

 ![](Docs/Images/Captura8.PNG)